Stop harassing creditor calls and get your financial future back on track. A private matter, filing personal bankruptcy can be a great relief.

 Q. Does filing Bankruptcy mean you're a bad person?

 A. Absolutely not.
 Most people considering bankruptcy are dealing with a number of financial difficulties.
 They may have medical debt that has gotten out of control or they may have lost their job and cannot pay their credit cards anymore.
-Or, they may have had a pay reduction and have fallen behind on their house payments.
+Or they may have had a pay reduction and have fallen behind on their house payments.
 In the end, life after bankruptcy offers a better picture.
 Lots of good, honest, hard-working people fall on hard times.
-The bankruptcy laws were created to insure you have a way, if need be, to get free from the burden of debt so that you and your family can have a second chance at a “fresh start”.
+The bankruptcy laws were created to insure you have a way, if need be, to get free from the burden of debt so that you and your family can have a second chance.

 Q. Will a Chapter 7 bankruptcy stop a garnishment?